GTPB/IBB21/pages/Introduction.md

 ## Exercise 2

 GC content is informative in several ways.
 Higher GC content levels indicate a relatively higher melting temperature in molecular biology.
 Also, DNA sequences that encode proteins tend to be found in GC-rich regions of the genome.
 A common task in bioinformatics is to extract contigs with a GC content percentage bellow a certain value.
-In this exercise we will write a python script that scans fasta files and output the percentage of GC content on each contig.
+In this exercise we will write a python script that scans fasta files and outputs the percentage of GC content on each contig.

 **Intended learning outcomes:**
 * Reading and writing files